U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Creating Web Content Inventories

-When reviewing your content, start with a content inventory.
-This is typically a document or spreadsheet that lists all of the content on your website.
+A content inventory is a document or spreadsheet that lists all of the content on your website.
 Most content inventories list all of the Web pages on a site along with any information that is important to track.

 Content Inventory Tips